 Don’t fear the outcome!

-Of course this only applies once you have taken some time to consider the questions above.
+Of course, this only applies once you have taken some time to consider the questions above.
 Often things won’t turn out the way you want, but if you apply some mature consideration to your important decisions, it definitely minimizes the risk of complete disaster!

-Of course there will be many times that you will take no advice and pretend you never read any of this.
+There will be many times that you will take no advice and pretend you never read any of this.
 You’ll go right ahead and do stupid stuff.
 I still do from time to time.
 But at least now, you can’t say you didn’t know better.
 We all know better.
 It just takes practice practice practice to do better!